 - The Shire will maintain a contract register, with details of the key information to be included in the register, including: - Contracts in value of \$40,000 or greater are to be recorded in the register and the Shire Executive Assistant will be responsible for the regular review and update of the register. - Circumstances may require the Shire to vary the specifications and or contractual terms of a Contract.
 The Shire may only vary a contract that has not yet been awarded, if the variation is considered to be a "minor variation".
 The Shire may only vary an existing contract, if the variation is considered by the Shire of Wagin to be necessary in order for the goods or services to be supplied and does not change the scope of the contract.
-The CEO is authorised to determine variations on contracts. - The Shire Executive Assistant will be responsible to review the register for contracts nearing expiry, so that negotiations can commence well before the expiry of the contract.
-This ensures continuity in the supply of goods and services as well as provide best value for money - The Shire CEO is responsible and will carry out assessment of current contractor performance.
+The CEO is authorised to determine variations on contracts. - The Shire CEO is responsible and will carry out assessment of current contractor performance.
 This will ensure poor performing contractors are identified and concerns are adequately addressed, prior to exercising the contract renewal or extension option. - The Shire may vary a contract due to unforeseen circumstances with the contract.

-All new Contracts and Contract renewals, extensions and variations must be authorised by the Chief Executive Officer.
+Contract renewals, extensions and variations permitted by legislation may be authorised by the Chief Executive Officer unless otherwise authorised by Council.

-- 18 December 2012 (Council Resolution #2078) - 20 November 2018 (Council Resolution #3910) - 17 December 2019 (Council Resolution #4166) - 24 March 2020 (Council Resolution #4220) - 22 September 2020 (Council Resolution #4382)
+- 18 December 2012 (Council Resolution #2078) - 20 November 2018 (Council Resolution #3910) - 17 December 2019 (Council Resolution #4166) - 24 March 2020 (Council Resolution #4220) - 22 September 2020 (Council Resolution #4382) - 23 July 2024 (Council Resolution #5226)

-POLICY NUMBER F.16 POLICY TYPE FINANCE DATE ADOPTED 24 JUNE 2014 REVIEW DATE 20 November 2018 ( Council Resolution #3910) DELEGATION APPLICABLE YES
+POLICY NUMBER F.16 POLICY TYPE FINANCE DATE ADOPTED 24 JUNE 2014 REVIEW DATE 20 November 2018 (Council Resolution #3910) DELEGATION APPLICABLE YES